 I would recommend taking a look at the official FAQ/Guidelines section of the forum that covers some basics.

-Obviously, we have standards here, and I assume you know basic rules of social interaction between yourself and other human beings.
+Of course, there are standards here, and you probably already know basic rules of social interaction.
 For the most part use common sense, and before you’re about to post or comment, ask yourself: “Is this something I would say in person?”
-I’m sure we don’t need to babysit you, but as you are new here, you should be open to input from more experienced members of the forum.
-Generally take everything on this or any forum with a pinch of salt: this is the Internet after all, so you’re bound to find someone who’s not quite what you’d call polite.
+As you are new here, you should try to be open to input from more experienced members of the forum - they will often be eager to give you feedback and help you out.
+Generally take everything on this or any forum with a pinch of salt: this is the Internet after all, so you’re bound to find someone who is less than what you’d consider polite.
 It’s often best just to ignore them (and flag their remarks for review by forum staff); however if you’d rather speak up about it and confront them, do so in a way that isn’t toxic, as it will invalidate your own point and cause additional issues.
+Keep an open mind too - not everyone agrees with you, and you can always learn something new.

 Common meta, beginner mistakes, and forum slang